xoseperez/the-things-stack-docker/README.md

 ### CLI Auto Login

 The `ttn-lw-cli` is a CLI (Command Line Interface) tool that allows you to create or edit gateways and devices and can be very handly to automate tasks.
 The tool is included and available from within the container but first step to use it is to configure it (`ttn-lw-cli use <lns_ip>`) and login (`ttn-lw-cli login`).
 By setting the `CLI_AUTO_LOGIN` variable to `true` these initial steps will be done for you by first creating a API key for the admin user and then using it to pre-login the CLI tool.
-The default value for the `CLI_AUTO_LOGIN` variable is `false` which means that you will have to perform these step manually.
+The default value for the `CLI_AUTO_LOGIN` variable is `false` which means that you will have to perform these steps manually.

-Either way, manually or automatically, you will be able to run the tool with the usual arguments by typing from the host `docker exec -it stack ttn-lw-cli`.
+Either way, manually or automatically, you will be able to run the tool with the usual arguments by typing from the host `docker exec stack ttn-lw-cli`.
 For instance, to create a new gateway you will just have to:

 ```
-docker exec -it stack ttn-lw-cli gateways create my-gateway-001 --user-id admin  --frequency-plan-id EU_863_870 --gateway-eui --gateway-eui 0011223344556677 --enforce-duty-cycle
+docker exec stack ttn-lw-cli gateways create my-gateway-001 --user-id admin --frequency-plan-id EU_863_870 --gateway-eui --gateway-eui 0011223344556677 --enforce-duty-cycle
 ```

 ### Packet Broker

 The Packet Broker is a service provided by The Things Industries (TTI) that allows peering between networks.
-To use the Pacet Broker you need:
+To use the Packet Broker you need:

 * A NetID provided by the LoRaWAN Alliance or a subrange of addresses from an existing NetID (TTI provides such service)
 * A Packet Broker ID and Secret provided by TTI

 If you want to fully integrate your cluster with The Things Network, this can be achieved by configuring TTS_NET_ID to "000013" (NetID owned by The Things Industries) and set the TTS_DEVADDR_RANGE to the range leased from TTI.
 Then configure the rest of PB_* variables with the info provided by TTI.
 All these variables must go to the `environment` section in the `stack` service or added as environment variables in the Balena Dashboard.

 ### Variables